cdl-geneseo/geneseo-dictionary/L/Livingston.md

 # Livingston

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Livingston

 Created by  Unknown User (iif1), last modified by  Unknown User (mee2) on Nov 19, 2012

 Livingston n. a corridor style residence hall located on the North Side of campus.
 “I lived in Livingston as a freshman”100% of those surveyed know the word, 100% of these believe the word is of local origins.As of 2012, 100% of students surveyed knew this word and 100% believed it to be of local origin.(Eichas, G-M, 2012)